-Suggesting that your middle-schooler exercise his math muscles at home may not produce the rousing “Great idea — right after I take out the trash and reorganize the linen closet” you might hope.
+Suggesting that your middle schooler exercise his math muscles at home may not produce the rousing “Great idea — right after I take out the trash and reorganize the linen closet” you might hope.
 But this activity sneakily disguises hardcore academics in a kid-friendly fantasy of cool stuff, extravagant inventions, and a lifestyle without parental constrictions.

-When you and your child share some idle hour, prompt him to design his own dream home.
-Encourage him not simply to design a nice or big house — but a home ideally tailored to his middle school imagination.
+When you and your child share an idle hour, prompt him to design his own dream home.
+Encourage him not simply to design a nice or big house — but a home ideally tailored to his adolescent imagination.
 Is there a water slide running from the rooftop pool to the duck pond?
 A fireman’s pole instead of a staircase?
 How about a secret passageway between the kids bedrooms for late-night spying missions?
 Whatever his interests or hobbies, suggest your child incorporate what he loves into his fantasy dwelling.